JSRocksHQ/harmonic/src/posts/en/a-new-syntax-for-modules-in-es6.md

 <!--
 layout: post
-title: A new syntax for modules at ES6
+title: A new syntax for modules in ES6
 date: 2014-07-11T07:18:47.847Z
 comments: true
 published: true